 And then I very quickly grew obsessed.

-The caviar manicure fascinates me in part because it is so tactile -- the texture of the microbeads is visually interesting but also very touchable.
+fascinates me in part because it is so tactile -- the texture of the microbeads is visually interesting but also very touchable.
 I ran my fingertips over my nails countless times when I was wearing the caviar manicure.
 I suspected a flocking manicure was going to be similar.

 There was no way to anticipate how very true that was going to wind up being.